facklambda/bust/README.md

 # bust

-bust is a Work-In-Progress bus timetable and public transit data in your terminal, written in Rust.
+~~bust is a Work-In-Progress bus timetable and public transit data in your terminal, written in Rust.~~

+Bust is currently abandoned until I learn how to compute arrival times from gtfs info.
+I will be creating a different project to do a TUI specifically for my local transit provider.

 # Description